Subscribe

 Such factors encompass:

 1. Model size.
+The cost of training large language models (on-premise infrastructure) increases with the size and complexity of the model.
 Larger models, such as GPT-3, require more resources to fine-tune and deploy.
-As a result, the cost of generative AI increases with the size and complexity of the model.
 Simpler open-source foundation models like GPT-2, XLNet, and StyleGAN2, meanwhile, cannot generate content with the same level of coherence and relevance.

 2. Computational resources.
-Retraining a foundation model using your company’s data demands substantial computing power.
-The cost of a generative AI solution thus depends on whether you’re utilizing your own hardware or cloud services, with the latter’s price varying based on the cloud provider and the scale of your operations.
+Key expenses in fine-tuning generative models are associated with computing power.
+The cost of a generative AI solution is thus determined by whether you use your own hardware or cloud services, with the latter’s cost varying depending on the cloud provider and the size of your operations.
+Here’s a more detailed cloud vs. on-premise generative AI pricing comparison.
 If you opt for a simpler model and deploy it on-premises, you’re expected to spend $10,000–30,000 in GPU costs to fine-tune the generative AI solution.
-With cloud computing, the expenses could range between $1 and $10 per hour, depending on instance type.
+Cloud computing costs can range between $1 and $10 per hour, depending on the type of instance.
 GPT-3-like open-source models require a more advanced GPU setup, upwards of $50,000–$100,000.
 The associated cloud computing expenses can range from $10 to $24 per hour for high-end GPU instances.

 3. Data preparation.
 The process of collecting, cleaning, and preparing your data for fine-tuning foundation models can be resource-intensive.
-The cost of generative AI implementation will therefore include the expenses associated with data storage, processing, and possibly purchasing training datasets if your company lacks your own data or cannot use it for security and privacy reasons.
+The cost of generative AI implementation will therefore include the expenses associated with data storage, processing, and possibly purchasing training datasets if your company lacks its own data or cannot use it for security and privacy reasons.
+Another option is generating synthetic data that closely resembles real-world data required for model training.

 4. Development time and expertise.
 Artificial intelligence talent doesn’t come cheap.
 A US-based in-house AI engineer will cost your company $70,000–$200,000 annually, plus the hiring, payroll, social security, and other administrative expenses.
 You can reduce generative AI costs by partnering with an offshore software engineering company with AI development expertise.
 Depending on the location, such companies’ hourly rates can range from $62 to $95 for senior development talent in key outsourcing locations, such as Central Europe and Latin America.